HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 ## Domains Deployment
 Each domain usually takes between one and two minutes to be deployed and booted, although this will mostly depend on your system's IO performance.
 More detailed information available (here)[https://hpcnow.github.io/snow-documentation/mydoc_domain_deploy.html].
 ### Download Domain Template
-sNow! relies on pre-built domain images which are used as a template in role deployment.
+sNow! relies on pre-built domain images which are used as a template for role deployment.
 This allows accelerating the deployment of.
 It is good practice to update this image before creating any new service in order to fix potential bugs.

 The following command looks for a new update in the public repository, and if a new update is available, it will download the new image.
 The size of the image is around 250MB, so expect some delay here.
 ```